multiversx/mx-dune-analytics-service/README.md

 ### Environment variables

-In order to simplify the scripts, the templates will use the following environment variables:
+In order to simplify the scripts, we'll use the following environment variables:

 - `NODE_ENV`